Almost Famous: Production

 Crowe took a copy of the film to London for a special screening with Led Zeppelin members Jimmy Page and Plant.
 After the screening, Led Zeppelin granted Crowe the right to use one of their songs on the soundtrack—the first time they had ever consented to this since allowing Crowe to use "Kashmir" in Fast Times at Ridgemont High (1982)—and also gave him rights to four of their other songs in the movie itself, although they did not grant him the rights to "Stairway to Heaven" for an intended scene (on the special "Bootleg" edition DVD, the scene is included as an extra, sans the song, where the viewer is instructed by a watermark to begin playing it).

 In his 2012 memoir My Cross to Bear, Gregg Allman writes that several aspects of the movie are based on Crowe's time spent with the Allman Brothers Band.
 The scene in which Russell jumps from the top of the Topeka party house into a pool was based on something Duane Allman did: "the jumping off the roof into the pool, that was Duane—from the third floor of a place called the Travelodge in San Francisco.
 My brother wanted to do it again, but the cat who owned the place came out shaking his fist, yelling at him.
 We told that story all the time, and I have no doubt that Cameron was around for it."
 He also confirms that he and Dickey Betts played a joke on Crowe by claiming clauses in their contract did not allow his story to be published—just before he was to deliver it to Rolling Stone.
+Ben Fong-Torres, who was the senior editor of Rolling Stone when Crowe worked there, would refute the notion that the magazine would reject an article for publication after the subject denied its contents, similar to what they did to William after Stillwater discredited his article in the film.
+Fong-Torres stated that the editorial staff would have checked the journalist's notes and tapes, and confront the band as to why they were changing their stories.
+However, he said he understood why Crowe made that storytelling decision as he needed a crisis at the end of the film's second act.
+Crowe's book The Uncool reveals that it was Jimmy Page who did not want to grant Crowe an interview because of his disdain for Rolling Stone, which had given Led Zeppelin a bad review when they were starting out.